tronprotocol/java-tron/shell.md

 * `-c`

-  configuration file path,default loading of `config.conf`
+  load the specified path configuration file, default load the `config.conf` at the same level as `FullNode.jar`

 * `-d`

-  database output directory, default path `output-directory`
+  specify the database storage path, The default is in the current directory where `FullNode.jar` is located

 * `-j`

-  jar package path,default package name `FullNode.jar `
+  specify the directory where the program is located, default package name `FullNode.jar `

 * `-mem`